 Many ice and snow fall injuries occur at apartment complexes or in business parking lots that were not plowed or salted after a storm.

+A slip and fall lawyer can help win even a difficult liability case.
 We often hire weather experts and meteorologists to testify on issues relating to these cases.
 These include when the storm started and stopped and how much time elapsed before the fall injury.

 Are Slip and Fall Cases Hard to Win in Court?

-Live every case, some cases are hard to win and others are very straightforward matters that the parties know in advance will likely settle.
+Like every case, some cases are hard to win and others are very straightforward matters that the parties know in advance will likely settle.

 Each case depends on the facts surrounding the fall and the maintenance of the area of the fall, as well as the conduct of the injured person prior to the incident.